radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/02-ldap.md

 # LDAP Access

-Brainwave's Web Portal relies on the security of the underlying web application server.
+Identity Analytics's Web Portal relies on the security of the underlying web application server.
 Basically, Tomcat will be exposed to end users but it will rely on one or multiple LDAP repositories to authenticate and authorize users.

 This post details how to rely on `LDAP Directory` for user authentication and authorization.